pmugambi/pmugambi.github.io/_news/announcement_0.md

 related_posts: false
 ---

-Co-organizing ML4H 2022 symposium co-held with NeurIPS. <a href ="https://proceedings.mlr.press/v193/parziale22a/parziale22a.pdf"> Front Matter.</a>
+Co-organizing ML4H 2022 symposium co-held with NeurIPS. <a href="https://proceedings.mlr.press/v193/parziale22a/parziale22a.pdf"> Front Matter.</a>